Detailed content of our market study

 Size of demolition market (***) France, ****-*****, in millions of euros Source: ****

-Thesize of the demolition industry market has grown steadily in recent years (***) to reach a record value of *.* billion euros in **** (forecast, based on sector sales from January to October ****.
-In ****, total market sales were estimated at just *** million ...
+The size of the demolition industry market has grown steadily in recent years (***), reaching a record value of *.* billion euros in ****.
+In ****, overall market sales were valued at just *** million euros.
+The national market has thus grown significantly, by almost **% in * years.

 1.4 The impact of COVID-19 on the demolition market